sriram-2502/sriram-2502.github.io/_pages/about.md

   - /about.html
 ---

-Hi👋, I’m **Sriram Krishnamoorthy**, a graduate student in Mechanical Engineering at **Clemson University**.
-My research focuses on **robotics and optimal control**, with a strong emphasis on data-driven methods for complex dynamic systems.
+Hi👋, I’m **Sriram Krishnamoorthy**, a graduate student in Mechanical Engineering at Clemson University.
+My research focuses on safe motion planning and data-driven control for robotic systems using Koopman operators and densty fucntions.

-Currently, I’m working on **data-driven control for quadruped locomotion over challenging terrains**, combining **trajectory optimization** using global planners with **model predictive control (MPC)** for precise and adaptive movements.
-I have also designed adaptive control algorithms for collaborative manipulation involving **multi-agent systems** for drones and ground robots.

 ---